Last Updated on November 14, 2024 by Helena Akter

 Shockingly, 75% of Americans are dehydrated without realizing it.
 Hunger pangs are often just thirst in disguise.
 Even mild dehydration feels like hunger.
 Quenching thirst improves cravings.
 It’s an effective way how to stop food cravings when not hungry

-The old 8 cups a day rule is outdated.
+The old 8-counts-a-day rule is outdated.
 Now experts recommend getting half your body weight in ounces daily.
 For example, 150 pounds needs 75 ounces.

 Lower Your Junk Food Appetite